What is the average salary in Manhattan, NY?

 Pharmacist

-Pharmacists dispense medications and provide health advice.
-They work in pharmacies and hospitals.
-They ensure patients understand their medications.
-Manhattan has many pharmacies and healthcare facilities.
+Pharmacists dispense medications and provide advice.
+They work in pharmacies, hospitals, and clinics.
+They ensure patients use medications safely.
+Manhattan's pharmacies rely on their expertise.

 Find Pharmacist jobs in Manhattan, NY